kcwebapply/smart-http-logger/README.md

 }
 ```

+### 3. hide privacy infomation from logs.

--3. to hide privacy , you can set what header's information you hide by adding setting on `application.properties` like below.
+you can set what header's information you hide by adding setting on `application.properties` like below.

 ```yaml
 smartlog.header.secrets=Authorization,host